lbke/ssr-theory/readme.md

 ## Next.js vision of rendering

-Let's apply our model to Next.js.
+Let's apply our model to Next.js (version 12, the most recent at the time of writing).

 ### A page = a template + a props getter function

 In Next.js, a "page" is a React component tied to props computing functions, either build time or request time.
+It lives in the "/pages" folder of the application.

-So, in our terminology, a Next.js "page" is a template + a props getter function.
+So, in our terminology, a Next.js "page" is a React template + a props getter function, `getServerSideProps` or `getStaticProps`.

 ### Static Site Generation